 Where to start improving your website’s speed

 Note: To help you, each step is rated easy, medium, and expert.
 So, if you’re not techy start with the easy steps.
-Either block out an afternoon to try the more advanced steps or employ a professional to help you.
+Either block out an afternoon to try the more advanced steps or employ a professional web developer to help you.

 Easy: Google Page Insights